 Well-Architected Pillars

-• The proposed architecture will use edge and cloud-based services with Amazon CloudWatch alarms and logs.
-This is considered out of scope for this reference architecture focusing on solving the business case.
+• The proposed architecture diagram will use edge and cloud-based services with Amazon CloudWatch alarms and logs.

-• The architecture uses a combination of managed services that leave a large portion of responsibilities to AWS, following best practices of security including IAM roles scoped down, encryption at rest, and services deployed at the edge within a customer location.
-The edge services will be deployed using best practices such as AWS IoT Greengrass devices that authenticate using certificates, but the physical security of these will be the responsibility of the customer.
+• The architecture diagram uses a combination of managed services that leave a large portion of responsibilities to AWS, following best practices of security including AWS Identity and Access Management (IAM) roles scoped down, encryption at rest, and services deployed at the edge within a customer location.
+The edge services will be deployed using best practices such as IoT Greengrass devices that authenticate using certificates, but the physical security of these will be the responsibility of the customer.

 • The managed cloud-based services are reliable by default; redundancy is built into Amazon SageMaker and Amazon API Gateway, for example.
 Requirements for reliability at the edge will need to be evaluated in line with business need.
 Mechanisms such as caching events and messages locally can be used in the event of a connectivity outage to AWS, and a significant benefit of implementing compute at the edge is bracing the reliance on a reliable network connection.